Competitions

 Full Rules: Please Read Carefully

 • Your entry should be an unpublished, original story on any theme of up to 2000 words.
-A story has been previously published if it has been on an internet site or in an independent publication.
+A story counts as having been previously published if it has been on an internet site or in an independent publication, as well as other traditional forms of publishing.

 • There is no set theme or style for the competition.